Directional derivative: Restriction to a unit vector

-In the context of a function on a Euclidean space, some texts restrict the vector v to being a unit vector.
-With this restriction, both the above definitions are equivalent.
+In the context of a function on a Euclidean space, some texts restrict the vector v to being a unit vector for convention.
+Both of the above equations remain true, though redundant, when a vector is normalized.

 Properties

 Many of the familiar properties of the ordinary derivative hold for the directional derivative.
 These include, for any functions f and g defined in a neighborhood of, and differentiable at, p: